Japanese–Italian War: Italian navy stationed in China

 Italian river gunboat Carlotto sailing on a river in China in the late 1930s.

 On 9 September 1943, after the Japanese offensive, the Italian Supermarina at the Italian Naval High Command in the Far East ordered all units to sink all of their ships and vessels to prevent the Japanese from seizing them and using them in their own navy and declared that Japan had initiated a "state of war" against Italy.
 The orders were followed by the naval attaché at the Italian Legation, Captain Giorgio Galletti, both stationed in Shanghai.
-The vessels that were confirmed to be sunk were the following: The gunboats Lepanto led by Corvette Captain Giuseppe Morante, the gunboat Ermanno Carlotto, led by Lieutenant Roberto De Leonardis, the ocean liner Conte Verde, led by Corvette Captain Ugo Chinca.
-The personeel and the officials were later arrested, their properties were seized and they faced martial law, mock trials and imprisonment in internment camps.
+The vessels that were confirmed to be sunk were the following: The gunboats Lepanto led by Corvette Captain Giuseppe Morante, the gunboat Ermanno Carlotto, led by Lieutenant Roberto de Leonardis, the ocean liner SS Conte Verde, led by Corvette Captain Ugo Chinca.
+The personnel and the officials were later arrested, their properties were seized and they faced martial law, mock trials and imprisonment in internment camps.
 Only 29 of the San Marco units of the navy adhered to the Italian Social Republic and were pardoned.
 Despite not following the orders of the Italian Naval High Command in the Far East, the crew of the Cappellini submarine was sent to internment camps and their submarine was seized and on 10 September was given away to Nazi Germany under the brand new name "UIT-24" and assigned to the "12th U-boat Flotilla".
-The Italian submarine Luigi Torelli met the same fate as the Cappellini submarine.